What is studio art?

-The Department of Mass Media and Visual Arts gives these awards with financial prizes to be applied to the following year’s tuition:
+The Department of Mass Media and Visual Arts awards these scholarships:

 - Mildred Hunt Riddle Departmental Recognition Scholarship for Art